nat-n/socket_control/README.md

-A tiny web app to run on a Raspberry Pi with a [pimote](https://energenie4u.co.uk/index.php/catalogue/product/ENER002-2PI) to control two energenie RC power sockets, from a mobile friendly web interface.
+A tiny web app to run on a Raspberry Pi with a [pimote](https://energenie4u.co.uk/index.php/catalogue/product/ENER002-2PI) to seperately control up to four energenie RC power sockets, from a mobile friendly web interface.

 ## Contents